Opatija: History

 In 1887, Heinrich von Littrow established the "Union Yacht Club Quarnero" in Opatija (founded in June/July 1886); this was the first sailing club on the Adriatic coast.
 In 1889 the Cisleithanian government officially declared Abbazia (Opatija) the first climatic seaside resort (Seebad) on the Austrian Riviera, rivalled by Brioni, Duino, Grado, and Portorož.
 After the hotels, the building of villas started, for the needs of more demanding noble guests.
 The first Villa Amalia, in the immediate vicinity of the Hotel Quarnero, was built in 1890 as the hotel's annex.
 Opatija's first guide was published in 1883 in Vienna with the title Abbazia, Idylle von der Adria.
 The same year saw the publication of Abbazia und seine Umgebung (Opatija and its Environs) by Heinrich Noe, who in 1884 published his Tagebuch aus Abbazia (Diary from Opatija).
 Joseph Rable printed Curort und Seebad Abbazia (Spa and the bathing beach in Opatija), and Peter von Radics wrote a guidebook simply titled Abbazia.

 In 1908 a tramway line was opened, running from Matulji station along the coast via Opatija down to Lovran in the south.
 Opatija is best known nowadays as the venue for a 1912 chess tournament devoted to the King’s Gambit.
 The Austrian emperor Franz Joseph I used to spend several months there during the winter.
-He met there with the German emperor Wilhelm II on 29 March 1894; other crowned heads seeking relaxation included Empress Elisabeth of Austria and the German empress Augusta Victoria, King Carol I of Romania and his consort Elisabeth, King George I of Greece, King Albert of Saxony, Grand Duke William IV of Luxembourg, and Prince Nikola I Petrović-Njegoš.
+He met there with the German emperor Wilhelm II on 29 March 1894; other crowned heads seeking relaxation included Empress Elisabeth of Austria and the German empress Augusta Victoria, King Carol I of Romania and his consort Elisabeth, King George I of Greece, Albert, King of Saxony, William IV, Grand Duke of Luxembourg, and Prince Nikola I Petrović-Njegoš.
 Many of the late 19th-century luxury hotels and villas have survived to present times.

 During World War I the Hotel Icicii was converted to a military hospital.
 The accompanying pictures show the nursing staff and wounded at lunch, on the grounds, and receiving care.
 In 1920 Opatija was assigned to Italy.
 The upper floor of Villa Amalia was built in 1930, and the building was renovated to become the summer residence of the House of Savoy.

 In 1947 Opatija was given to Yugoslavia as part of the peace treaty with Italy; most of the Italian-speaking population emigrated to Italy.
 In 1963 the Hotel Adriatic, by the architect Andrija Čičin-Šain and his team was completed.
 Hotel "Adriatic" was the first hotel built in Opatija after the Austro-Hungarian era.
 The rooms of hotel "Adriatic" have been described as novelties in the hospitality industry.
 The "Casino Rosalia" was opened in Opatija – the first casino in Eastern Europe.
 In 1981 the Hotel "Admiral" and marina (200 berths and 40 dry berths) were completed.
 After the breakup of Yugoslavia which began in 1991, the town became part of Croatia.

 Population

+In the 2021 census, the total municipality population was 11,659, in the following settlements: